Art & Design | Level 1

 Why the MET?

 The MET's vibrant Creative Industries department has a broad range of staff who are all practising artists and designers involved in the region's buzzing art and design scene.
 Our staff are here help you realise your potential.

 Our experienced teaching staff are passionate about their areas of expertise and are committed to helping you to attain your learning goals and meet your personal aims.

-Northbrook MET is renowned for its creative industries courses.
+Northbrook College is renowned for its creative industries courses.
 You will work in state-of-the-art artists’ studios with access to our 3D workshop, darkroom, printmaking studio, Mac suites and pattern cutting room.